SparkMakerspace/3d-printing-guide/index.md

 # Clearing the bed, what is ok to do and what not to put on the build plate.

-It is ok to remove the bed and flex the metal plate to remove the plate.
+* It is OK to remove the build plate from the printer and flex the metal plate to remove the print from the plate.
-It is OK to use your fingernail, plastic spatula or other non-metal tool to remove the residual filament on the print bed.
+* It is OK to use your fingernail, plastic spatula or other non-metal tool to remove the residual filament on the print bed.
-Please do not scrape or damage the print bed.
+* Please **do not** scrape or damage the build plate.
+* Please **do not** use metal tools to pry or scrape prints from the build plate.

-# Stopping a print:
+# Stopping a print

 Press the "stop" button (Orange circle)
-Press Continue
+Press "Continue".

 # Troubleshooting / Additional Help